Prophet60191/clemency-archive/Clemency_Archive_Mellon_Proposal.md

 # Imagining Freedom in Place: A Proposal to Create a Public Knowledge Archive of New York's Clemency History

-**Proposal drafted by:** Jose DiLenola
-RAPP Clemency Campaign Director
+**Proposal drafted by:** Jose DiLenola, RAPP Clemency Campaign Director, jose.dilenola@rappcampaign.com
-585-474-1522
-jose.dilenola@rappcampaign.com

 ---